 Labor Statistics, OSHA

 Some folks make their living running a forklift all day, facilitating the storage and transportation of durable goods and materials.
-For these people, it is critically important to have regular, quality safety training because once a person feels mastery over the operation of a machine, complacency can set in, and when corners are cut in safe practices, serious accidents can happen.
-And forklift accidents are expensive, with serious injuries or fatalities, and damage to goods and machines, which is why forklift safety training is crucial to any workplace environment.
+For these people, it is critically important to have regular, quality forklift safety training because once a person feels mastery over the operation of a machine, complacency can set in, and when corners are cut in safe practices, serious accidents can happen.
+Forklift accidents are expensive, with serious injuries or fatalities, and damage to goods and machines, which is why forklift safety training is crucial to any workplace environment.

 A lot of forklifts are set up like your basic automobile, with a steering wheel, a foot pedal to accelerate, and four wheels.
 But there are major differences.
 For one, a forklift uses its rear wheels for steering, allowing the forklift to turn in a much tighter radius than a car.
 This rear wheel steering also causes the tail end of the forklift to swing much wider than a car to accomplish tighter corners.